If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.

 Synchronous learning requires real time interaction.
 Examples are in- person or live training on Zoom, where you are required to show up at certain times for the training.
 People don’t have to be in the same room, but everyone is together at the same time.
 That’s synchronous.

+Asynchronous learning is also permitted by Yoga Alliance.
 With Asynchronous learning, you can learn on your own time.
 It’s also known as self-paced learning.
-You might watch recordings of a training or do assignments, and it happens at the time you choose.
+You might watch recordings of a training or do assignments.
+This training happens at the time you choose.

-The question is how do you learn best?
+The question is: How do you learn best?

 Are you good at completing training on your own time?
 One way to get a true gauge of your aptitude for synchronous or asynchronous learning is by looking at your training history.